Procedure overview

 4.7 Internal Sourcing

 Before sourcing any Goods and/or Services externally, an Employee Authorised to Purchase will investigate if the supply can be met from internal University sources.
-Examples of internal sources include Omnia Books and Beyond.
+Examples of internal sources include catering.
 For more detail refer to the Internal User Charging and Cost Recovery Procedure.

 4.8 External sourcing methods